digitalutsc/ableplayer/additional-documentations.md

 ## Timestamp for Transcript Container

-**Purpose:** Display transcript cues along with a time stamp and have the cues be displayed on a separate line for each.
+**Purpose:** Display transcript cues along with a time stamp and have the cues be displayed in a separate box for each similar to the old player.

 **Relevant Code Modification:** The following modification in `ableplayer.min.js` were made to accomodate this